 \subsection{Measure-theoretic metric mean dimension of invariant measures}

-It is well-known that measure-theoretic entropy of invariant measures possesses several equivalent definitions without a unified manner.
-For instance, it can be defined by finite partitions, finite open covers, Brin-Katok's entropy, Katok's entropy and other approaches.
+It is well-known that the measure-theoretic entropy of invariant measures admits several equivalent definitions.
+For instance, it can be defined by finite partitions, finite open covers, Brin-Katok entropy, Katok entropy, and other approaches.

 Inspired by the definition of metric mean dimension, the authors \cite{ycz25} introduced measure-theoretic metric mean dimension using measure-theoretic $\epsilon$-entropy, and showed that the divergent rates of these measure-theoretic $\epsilon$-entropies of ergodic measures coincide.
 In the following, we continue to recall several candidates for measure-theoretic $\epsilon$-entropy in \cite{lt18,gs,shi,ycz25}.